Every beekeeper should have a copy of this invaluable reference book

 - Describing plants

-- List families – genus/species
+- List of plant families – genus/species

 - Individual plant profiles